automl/DeepCAVE/development/_sources/plugins/index.rst.txt

 understand.
 It should give you more insight both data and model-wise and can serve as an additional sanity check.

-User can also add their own plugins to provide deeper insights that suit their needs!
+User can also add their own plugins to provide deeper insights that suit their needs.

 Plugin Structure